Haskovo

 Haskovo (Хасково /bg/) is a city in the region of Northern Thrace in southern Bulgaria and the administrative centre of the Haskovo Province, not far from the borders with Greece and Turkey.
 According to Operative Program Regional Development of Bulgaria, the urban area of Haskovo is the seventh largest in Bulgaria and has a population of 184,731 inhabitants.
 Haskovo has a population of 64,564 as of 2022, making it Bulgaria's 12th largest city.

 The first settlement found in Haskovo is from circa 5000 BC.
 Haskovo celebrated its 1,000th anniversary as a town in 1985.
 To mark the event, a new clock tower was erected in the centre of the town.

 Haskovo Cove in Greenwich Island in the South Shetland Islands, Antarctica, is named after Haskovo.

 Geography

 Climate

-Haskovo has a temperate climate (Köppen: Cfa, Trewartha: Do), closely bordring on a continental climate, with an average yearly temperature of about 13 C. Winters are cold, albeit not as snowy as the western and northern parts of the country.
+Haskovo has a temperate climate (Köppen: Cfa, Trewartha: Do), closely bordering on a continental climate, with an average yearly temperature of about 13 C. Winters are cold, albeit not as snowy as the western and northern parts of the country.
 Summers are hot, and late-summer is somewhat dry.